ellertj/ellertj.github.io/_posts/2023-12-30-top-10-movies-I-watched-in-2023.md

 I'm not a horror movie scholar by any stretch, but I think anyone who is avoiding this film on account of it being tagged with the word "Horror" on IMDb is missing out on something great.
-While it has lots in common with horror movies, it seems much more at its core like a sci-fi mystery presented in the style of horror.
+While it has lots in common with horror movies, it seems much more like a sci-fi mystery presented in the style of horror.
 It almost feels as though someone took a script that could have been an all-time great episode of _Doctor Who_ and adapted it for the big screen (I promise I mean that as a compliment).